KenKundert/emborg/README.rst

 Then you will need to create your *Emborg* settings directory (~/.config/emborg) and create a shared settings file 'settings' and then one or more files, one for each configuration you want.
+If you run 'emborg' without creating the settings directory, it will create it for you and populate it with starter files you must edit to use.
+Specifically it creates a shared settings file, and then a *home* and *root* configuration.
+You generally only need one.
+Start from *home* if you are backing up your home directory, and start from *root* if you are backing up the root file system.
+Delete the one you do not need.

 Normally people have just two files, the shared settings file and one configuration file, perhaps named 'home' because it used to back up your home directory.
 However, you may wish to have a second configuration dedicated to creating snapshots of your files every 15 minutes or so.
 These snapshots may be kept locally and only for a day or so while your primary backups are kept remotely and kept long term.

 Settings may be placed in either the shared settings file or the configuration specific file.
 The ones placed in the configuration specific file dominate.